alepulver/my-thesis/README.md

 http://circles-experiment.meteor.com/

 ### TODO
-- Ask correct participant data
+- Allow smaller circles (external anchors should be farther)
+- Save circle color/pos/size
-- Save results and allow downloading as CSV, etc
+- Save final questions
-- Randomize button order

 - Save mouse positions and timestamps
+- Allow downloading (not the subject) as CSV, etc
 - Make buttons and color bar horizontal to save space
 - Add message box responding to current mouse position, or tooltip next to the mouse (perhaps outside canvas)